-Note: CASTEP can also fix bond lengths, or bond angles.
+Note: We can also fix bond lengths, or bond angles.
 These are 'non-linear contraints and so harder to apply.
-We can't use BFGS minimisation and must use the 'delocalised internals' approach.

 What it can tell you

 - Equilibrium bond lengths and angles

 - Equilibrium cell parameters

 - Discriminating between competing structures

 - Elastic constants

 - Surface reconstructions

 - Pressure-driven phase transitions

 - Starting point for many advanced investigations ...